 And when you put it in the Contact Center …

 As cloud services have grown to support the SaaS revolution, the contact center has also migrated to the cloud.
 Contact Center as a Service, CCaaS, solutions can enable businesses to build contact center capabilities with a gradual ramp of agents and without costly capital investment in infrastructure.
-At the heart of CCaaS is the desire to communicate with a customer, and so again the communication technologies found in UCaaS and CPaaS offerings overlap significantly with CCaaS.
-CCaaS uniquely has inclusion or integration with Customer Relationship Management tech.
+At the heart of CCaaS is the desire to communicate with a customer.
+Not surprisingly, the communication technologies found in UCaaS and CPaaS offerings overlap significantly with CCaaS.
+CCaaS uniquely has inclusion or integration with Customer Relationship Management technologies.

 The technology change is impressive, but ultimately it is about talking, and talking is made easier with a high-quality audio channel.
 Telecoms specialists and audiophiles think in terms of “listener effort” while contact centers consider “customer effort”.
 High-quality audio provides for a comfortable, and therefore a productive, conversation.
 Poor quality audio can frustrate users and have a damaging impact.
 Providers who focus on quality will excel and will lead to further advances in the way we interact.

 Spearline is a technology company that proactively tests toll, toll-free and premium-rate numbers for audio quality and connectivity globally.
 We support business sectors, such as contact centers, conferencing services, and other applications, in successfully connecting with their customers.
-If you are interested in benefiting from our platform, .
+To learn more about the benefits of our platform, .